 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the consolidated financial statements, the Company has suffered recurring losses from operations and has cash outflows from operating activities that raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 2 (not presented herein) to the consolidated financial statements appearing in the 2021 Annual Report on Form 10-K, the Company has suffered recurring losses from operations and has cash outflows from operating activities that raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2 (not presented herein).
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.